JackFred2/ChestTracker/README.md

 Press the "Change Memory Bank Settings" to change how your memory bank functions.
 This includes integrity checks, which try to keep your data valid.

+# License

+Chest Tracker 2.x a ground-up rewrite and is licensed under LGPL-3.0-only, You have permission to use the textures, modified or not, in your resource pack.

+Legacy Chest Tracker 1.x is licensed under MIT (with some EPL rendering code), and is available on [the legacy branch](https://github.com/JackFred2/ChestTracker/tree/legacy-1.x).

 # Contributing (code / translations)

 TODO